 Plus, hear from one of our product managers on what a product transition looks like at SureSwift.

 Kishin Manglani’s resume reads like a “Who’s Who” of the startup world.
 He’s been an early employee at tech startups like Venmo, Bustle, Hatch/Tinder, and others.
-So it was pretty natural this his passion for startups extended into his personal life.
+So it was pretty natural that his passion for startups extended into his personal life.
 In 2016 he founded the ChargeStripe app, which helps small businesses accept credit card payments on their smartphones.
 The app has now grown to work with over 25 currencies, in 120 countries and 8 different languages around the world.

 As someone who loves building from scratch, Kishin quickly realized he wanted to sell the app when it grew to needing full-time attention, and he sold the SaaS business to SureSwift in 2018.

 Kishin sat down with us recently to talk about what it was like to build ChargeStripe from the ground up, and how he knew it was time to sell it.
 ChargeStripe’s SureSwift Product Manager, Radu Irava, also chimed in with what’s been going on with the app since our purchase.

 An interview with Kishin Manglani, Founder of ChargeStripe

 What was the #1 reason that you decided to start your own business?
 Were you doing it as a side project, or was it your full time gig?